 • Enhanced incident detection and emergency response

 The TMP should be developed in consultation with interested parties.
-Interested parties may include public officials, local stakeholders, other transportation agencies, utilities, and transit providers.
-The extent of the outreach and development will generally increase as the anticipated impacts increase from low to high.
+Interested parties may include public officials, local stakeholders, other transportation agencies, utility companies, and transit providers.
+The extent of the outreach and development will generally increase as the anticipated impacts increase.

-TMPs, especially those developed for projects with high impacts, are generally multi-dimensional.
-The plans might encompass numerous mitigation strategies, cross municipal boundaries, and require participation of numerous internal and external entities.
+Transportation Management Plans are generally multi-dimensional.
+The plans and TM activities might encompass numerous mitigation strategies, cross municipal boundaries, and require participation of many Departmental Divisions and entities external to the Department, depending on the project impacts and location.
 Each of these entities must understand its role and responsibilities, the roles of other groups, and how and when the roles interact.

-The TM Advocate will help develop and maintain policy to provide continuity and ensure that TMP activities are coordinated from planning through construction.
-A consistent approach during all project phases should preserve TMP decisions made in earlier project stages, unless warranted by design changes.
-The TM Advocate also will serve as a central traffic mitigation resource for other units in the Department.
-Key attributes for the TM Advocate include the balancing of constructibility, schedules, budgets, safety, road user impacts, and the community through leadership and collaboration.
+The TM Advocate will help develop and maintain policy to provide continuity.
+The Project Manager will ensure that TMP activities are coordinated from planning through construction.
+A consistent approach during all project phases should preserve TMP decisions, unless warranted by design changes.
+The Project Manager will ensure the balance of constructability, schedule, budget, safety, road user impacts, and the community through leadership and collaboration.

-The work zone safety and mobility objectives are to
+The work zone safety and mobility goals are to:

 • Balance the Department’s need to minimize roadway construction costs with the need to minimize construction-related inconvenience for motorists, bicyclists, pedestrians, local residents, businesses, and other stakeholders